ugnelis/ugnelis.github.io/content/blog/music-and-work/index.md

 The downside is that you have to dig a bit to find something decent as there is a lot of junk.
 A lot of people refer to this genre as a meme, so quite a few tracks are made just for laughs.
 Yet there are some hidden gems hiding in SoundCloud and Bandcamp, waiting to be discovered.

-I also really like the funky 80s and 90s aesthetic that comes with tracks of this genre.
+I also really like the funky 80s and 90s aesthetic which comes with tracks of this genre.
 It can sometimes be a bit over the top.
-However videos with old computer graphics, wireframes, palms and so on always bring a nostalgic feeling.
+However, videos with old computer graphics, wireframes, palms and so on always bring a nostalgic feeling.

 {{<
   gallery